artifacthealth/hydrate-mongodb/README.md

 the constructor is not called.
 This means the internal state of an entity must fully represented by it's serialized fields.
 * An identifier is assigned to the entity when it is saved.
+* If the [Immutable](https://artifacthealth.github.io/hydrate-mongodb/globals.html#immutable) decorator is specified on an Entity, the entity is excluded from dirty checking.

 <a name="Collections"></a>
 ### Collections